poweredgenl/smarthome/README.md

 ## Home Assistant overview

-## Dashboard
+### Dashboard

-I run one of the raspberry PI's with a industrial touchscrene, which is seamless mounted on the wall.
-Cabling runs thru the walls to the PI so i have the best possible/cleaned setup.
-THe system boots with autostart on chromium in kiosk mode.
+To have a proper overview of the house, and to control everything i have wall mounted touchscreen, with cables running in the walls, and a RPI which is located in a secret compartiment.
+The screen turns on when you touch it, and will auto-off after 5 min of not beeing used.
+The system boots with autostart on chromium in kiosk mode.
 I edited /etc/xdg/lxsession/LXDE-pi/autostart for this.

+I added: '/usr/bin/chromium-browser --kiosk --disable-restore-session-state --disable-component-update http://HASSIP:8123/DASHBOARD-NAME/default_view?hide_sidebar=' as script.
+I installed via HACS the kiosk card, which helps hiding the sidebar which i dont want to visualize.

 <p align="center">
   <img src="https://i.imgur.com/XDkNqdP.jpeg" />
   <img src="https://i.imgur.com/b6DuBSm.png" />
 </p>

-I added: /usr/bin/chromium-browser --kiosk --disable-restore-session-state --disable-component-update http://HASSIP:8123/DASHBOARD-NAME/default_view?hide_sidebar=

-I installed via HACS the kiosk card, which helps hiding the sidebar which i dont want to visualize.

 I use also the 3d version of my home, created based on https://aarongodfrey.dev/home%20automation/creating-a-3d-floorplan-in-home-assistant/ as an interactive panel on the homescreen.